Dati Dept. of Commerce e Fed sul 3° trim. 2005:

 "persistent" input-price pressures and concerns about high energy

-prices, and some firms were able to pass on higher costs to consumers
+prices, and some firms were able to pass on higher costs to consumers, the

 Fed’s "beige book," released yesterday, said.